rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 ... and ...

 "The winning bid for the assets of CRS was by an organization headed by Neil Fleming, a long time CRS member.
-The new organization will be a totally different company, with none of the shareholders of CRS participating in the equity ofthe new company.
-Neil's company has purchased as part ofthe assets the trade name Canada Remote Systems, and will carry on business under that name."
+The new organization will be a totally different company, with none of the shareholders of CRS participating in the equity of the new company.
+Neil's company has purchased as part of the assets the trade name Canada Remote Systems, and will carry on business under that name."

-On September 1 1990 the new owner, Neil Fleming (and his unnamed silent partner) sent out an introductory letter under the guise of 884097 Ontatio Ltd., stating that "We will be starting to re-open the board immediately.
+On September 1 1990 the new owner, Neil Fleming (and his unnamed silent partner) sent out an introductory letter under the name of 884097 Ontario Ltd., stating that "We will be starting to re-open the board immediately.
 Jud has been very busy maintaining and upgrading the systems during this 'down' period.
 The main challenge ahead will be to get quick action from Bell Canada in re-activating the phone lines."

 A new CRS Members Newsletter was sent out in January 1991 with an intro provided by Neil Fleming who explained the rebuilding process of CRS over the prior 4 months and the addition of some new staff members.